Teganmosi/Steak-or-pizza-detection/README.md

 15. Provides a summary of each trained model's architecture.
 16. Downloads an example image of steak for demonstration purposes.

 The code is well-documented and includes explanations and comments to guide the reader through the different steps.
-This repository serves as a comprehensive guide for building and training CNN models for image classification tasks using TensorFlow.